 1. Monitoring your own health and

-you getting angry or feeling overwhelmed by the amount
+you getting angry or feeling overwhelmed by the amount of work you

-talking to patients about the importance of diet and exercise, we
+patients about the importance of diet and exercise, we are not

-have time to exercise for at least 30 minutes five times a
+to exercise for at least 30 minutes five times a week

-diet and ensure that you do not miss meals during the day because
+ensure that you do not miss meals during the day because of